At a glance

 - Create a GEPA config

-- Submit a prompt learning job
+- Submit a prompt optimization job

 Minimal example